-As the cost of web chat is similar to other channels such as email, voice and social media, there is considerable room for increasing efficiencies and lowering costs.
+As the cost of web chat is not dissimilar to other channels such as email, voice and social media, there is still considerable room for increasing efficiencies and lowering costs.

 Whereas only 5% of web chats had any automation involved in 2015, this has grown to 24% in 2019, mainly as a result of initial handling by automated chatbots which may then hand off to live agents where appropriate.
+This figure has dropped slightly to 22% in 2020, but the proportion of chats being handled entirely by AI / chatbots has risen from 4% to 7% over the past 12 months, meaning substantially lower costs.

-Figure 130: Level of automation used in web chat, 2015-19
+Figure 138: Level of automation used in web chat, 2015-20